Varol Cagdas Tok

 Resource Exhaustion as an Attack Primitive

 The primitive is simple; the design space it opens is enormous.
-Choosing which resource to attack, at which layer, through which mechanism, and at what rate is where the creativity in offensive security research actually lives.
+Choosing which resource to attack, at which layer, through which mechanism, and at what rate is where the creativity in offensive security research lives.

 The Formal Model